ENFORCEMENT OF SUPPORT OBLIGATION

 Receiving

-current child support debt may be either be Non IV-A
+assistance, the current child support debt may be either Non

 Support Follows the Child Criteria